 Timeline for proposed work and award administration

-All projects funded in this cycle will have a start date of July 1, 2019 and an end date of June 30, 2020.
-Upon written request and adequate justification, a 6 month extension will be granted.
-Extensions beyond 6 months are unlikely, given the seed funding nature of the grants.
+All regular projects funded in this cycle will have a start date of July 1, 2022, and an end date of June 30, 2023.
+Upon written request and adequate justification, an additional 12 month extension may be granted.
+Extensions beyond 12 months are unlikely, given the seed funding nature of the grants.
 All project funds will be directly administered by ISBER.

 Evaluation and review

 The competitive review of eligible proposals will be undertaken by an interdisciplinary committee of social science faculty.
 Proposals will be reviewed for their quality, significance, clarity, feasibility, and promise for future extramural funding.
+Special consideration will be given to the project’s relevance to the research themes listed above.
 A summary of the panel discussion, including suggestions for improvement, will be provided whether or not the project is funded.
 Additionally, funding may be made contingent on a revision of the proposal or additional information requested by the review panel.
-Funding decisions will be provided by mid June, 2019.
+Funding decisions for regular proposals will be provided by the end of June, 2022.

-Proposals for the SSRGP must be submitted electronically by 5 p.m. on Friday, April 12, 2019 electronically at:
+Proposals for the SSRGP must be submitted electronically by 5 p.m. on Monday, May 2, 2022 at: SSRGP Online Submission